gregsewell/springboot-cake-manager/README.md

 ### Github and CI

-The project is hosted in Github at
+The project is hosted in Github at:

     https://github.com/gregsewell/springboot-cake-manager